georgewatson/georgewatson.me/privacy_policy.md

-reveals whose interests are really being served by this legislation, and it is neither users nor small indie website owners.
+reveals whose interests are really being served by this legislation, and it is neither users nor small indie website operators.

 As a rule,
 browser-level privacy controls